 The Oldest Skill, Newly Trendy

-Which is strange, because foraging is what humans did for almost all of our history.
-Until about ten thousand years ago, every human on Earth got their food primarily by gathering it.
-We are a foraging species that took up agriculture relatively recently.
-Re-learning this skill is not a hobby — it’s a homecoming.
+Foraging is what humans did for almost all of our history.
+Until about ten thousand years ago, every person on Earth got their food primarily by gathering it; we are a foraging species that took up agriculture only recently and then forgot we had ever done anything else.
+The skill did not go anywhere.
+We did.

 Definition

 Foraging is the practice of identifying, harvesting, and using wild plants, fungi, and other natural products growing in their habitat without cultivation.
-The forager doesn’t plant.
-They don’t fertilize.
-They walk through landscapes and gather what the land is already offering.
+The forager does not sow and does not tend.
+She walks through a landscape and gathers what is already on offer there.

 This is distinct from wildcrafting, which often implies harvesting medicinal plants specifically.
-It’s also distinct from gardening, which involves cultivation, and from gleaning, which is harvesting leftovers from agricultural fields.
+It is also distinct from gardening, which involves cultivation, and from gleaning, which is harvesting the leftovers from agricultural fields.

 In practice, the lines blur.
 A “forager” today might harvest dandelion from their own yard (technically a weed in their own garden), gather mulberries from a city street tree (urban foraging), pick acorns from a state park (wild harvesting), and cultivate ramps in a small woodland patch (managed wildcrafting).
 The common thread is that the food comes from outside the cultivated agricultural system.